-- c.
-Compatibility of Related Equipment

 - d.
 Special Tools and Kits

 - e.
 Firestop and Penetration Seals

 - f.
 Anchoring and Supports

 - g.
 Grounding and Bonding

 - h.
 Cutting and Patching

 - i.
 Concealment

 - j.
 Equipment Modification

 6.4.4.3 Definitions

 Every effort has been made to use industry standard terminology throughout this specification, but industry standard terminology is not used by all manufacturers and, in many cases, industry standard terminology does not exist.
 Contractor shall notify the VT PM and NI&S Personnel to define terminology used in specifications if they believe any questions could arise.